Usability is a Key Piece of Your Website Success

 We sometimes think the more content, the better, especially for SEO reasons.
 But the reality is content is only helpful if it makes sense and is useful for the audience.
 To do this, you need to understand the user journey.

-Two things you want to avoid are industry jargon and meaningless, boring content.
-Also remember that bigger is not always better, in words that is.
+You want to avoid industry jargon and meaningless, boring content.
+Also, remember that bigger is not always better; in words, that is.

 Keep your paragraphs short, with three to four lines maximum.
 And don’t forget to use headlines that convey value.
 And don’t forget to place images in places that will enhance the content.

 You want to focus on the key points and keep your thoughts organized.
-Try to think like your audience because sometimes as the expert we tend to overcomplicate the subject.
+Try to think like your audience because sometimes, as experts, we tend to overcomplicate the subject.

-Simplifying content with stories and anecdotes will help your user to understand the topic differently and be able to relate to the emotions of the content.
+Simplifying content with stories and anecdotes will help your user understand the topic differently and relate to the content’s emotions.

-Remember, if the topic is complex, you can segment or serialize the content into different components that make the abundance of information easier to understand.
+Remember, if the topic is complex, you can segment or serialize the content into different components, making the abundance of information easier to understand.

 Great content doesn’t need to be hard to understand or overwhelming.